Gabrielle (2013 film): Reception

-Critical reception
+Critical response

+Gabrielle has a 89% approval rating on Rotten Tomatoes, based on 27 review, and an average rating of 6.8/10.
+The website's critical consensus states: "Bolstered by strong, natural performances, Gabrielle's sincere look at differently abled young adults nimbly walks the line between sweet and cloying".
+Metacritic assigned the film a weighted average score of 70 out of 100, based on 11 critics, indicating "generally favorable reviews".

 In Canada, The Globe and Mail's Liam Lacey gave the film three stars, calling it "a big-hearted drama" though lacking subtlety.
 Marc-André Lussier praised the film in La Presse as real and vibrant.
 Peter Howell of The Toronto Star gave the film three stars, writing "Gabrielle reminds us, through love and music, that perception is not reality and that prejudice is an attitude, not a truth."

 Stephen Holden gave the film a positive review in The New York Times, saying Marion-Rivard saved the film from becoming condescending.
 Jay Weissberg, writing for Variety, called the film "uplifting," and said it was particularly great for its handling of sex and people with disabilities.
 Betsy Sharkey of The Los Angeles Times wrote Marion-Rivard gave the film credibility and it was difficult to deny the enjoyment of the experience.
-The film has a 95% approval rating on Rotten Tomatoes, based on 22 reviews.